Brownstones in New York City & Everything You Should Know About Them

 The History of Brownstones in New York City

 Brownstones first became popular in mid-19th century NYC, as wealthier families sought larger, more luxurious homes.
+The industrial revolution played a significant role in the construction and popularity of these homes, making them accessible to the upper middle class.
 The brownstone façade was seen as a mark of wealth and sophistication, with many prominent families commissioning them as primary residences.
+The architectural style of brownstones was heavily influenced by romantic classicism, celebrating ornate craftsmanship and a nostalgic return to classical design elements.

 Over time, brownstones’ popularity declined as other types of housing, such as apartment buildings and single-family homes, grew in popularity.
 Many buildings were left to disrepair or were even set for demolition.
 Yet during the 1960s and 70s, urban pioneers started to reclaim their charm and potential; particularly in areas like Brooklyn and Harlem, they bought and renovated them, often restoring them back to their former glory.